gbv/beaconspec/beacon.md

 # BEACON format

-A **BEACON file** is an UTF-8 encoded Unicode file [](#RFC3629).
-The file MAY begin with an Unicode Byte Order Mark and it SHOULD end with a line break.
+A **BEACON file** is a UTF-8 encoded Unicode file [](#RFC3629).
+The file MAY begin with a Unicode Byte Order Mark and it SHOULD end with a line break.
 The first line of a BEACON file SHOULD include the meta field `FORMAT` set to `BEACON` ("`#FORMAT: BEACON`").
 The rest of the file consists of a (possibly empty) set of lines that express meta fields ([](#meta-fields)), followed by a